Toledo Bucket List: Toledo Popular Activities, Best Tourist Spots, and Amazing Places to Visit in Toledo, Spain

 Built in the late 14th century, the northern gate of the old city was erected to specifically showcase the Mudejar design.
 The entrance is crowned by bulwarks and dramatic flourishes.

 The Museo de Santa Cruz is located inside the Hospital de Santa Cruz, built in the 16th century.
 It houses an array of art collections and artworks categorized into Archaeology, Fine Arts, and Decorative Arts.

 The archeology area features artifacts from prehistoric, Visigothic relics, Roman, and numerous Mudejar and Moorish pieces.

 The Fine Arts collection includes murals from the 16th century and 17th century created by notable Toledo artists such as Luis Tristan and El Greco.

-The Decorative Arts feature Flemish embroideries of the 15th century and 16th century as well as embroidery showing the signs of Zodiac.
+The Decorative Arts feature Flemish embroideries of the 15th century and 16th century and embroidery showing the signs of the Zodiac.

 Admire the works of Domenikos Theotokopoulos at Museo Del Greco

 Though he was born in Crete, Domenikos Theotokopoulos moved to Toledo, where he was referred to as El Greco or The Greek.
 It is believed that the famous painter lived in Casa del Greco, near El Transito.

 Today, the building is renovated with modern furniture and some of the sculptures that belonged to the painter.